wnas488312/subtitles-generator/README.md

 - **H2:** The H2 database will be created in-memory and will be available as long as the application is running.
 ## Troubleshooting
 - **Application fails to start:** Ensure the application is running on the default port 8080, and that no other application is using this port.

+## License
+This project is licensed under the Mozilla Public License 2.0.
+See the [LICENSE](LICENSE.txt) file for details.